 Step 2.
 Mow Your Grass

 Mowing your lawn is an important early step in the edging process because it allows you to know how tall or short to trim your grass along the edges of your law.
 When mowing, you should refrain from cutting more than one-third of your grass blades at a time because you don’t want to ‘scalp’ your grass, or in other words, cut it too short.
 Grass cut too low can result in empty patches and weak grassroots.
+When this happens your lawn may need repair. we suggest you read through our comprehensive guide on how to repair patchy lawns.

 Step 3.
 Choosing an Edging Tool